 When should you ditch your high-interest card?

 When is it time to say goodbye to a credit card with a high interest rate?
 Let’s take a look at a few scenarios where it may or may not make sense to get rid of a high-interest credit card.

 You always carry a revolving balance month to month

 If you are carrying a revolving balance on your credit card, you’re likely paying a lot of interest on that balance every month.
 That means it’s probably time to look for a lower-interest option.
 Consider transferring your balance to a credit card with a 0 percent introductory APR period, which will give you the opportunity to pay down your credit card debt without accruing interest.
 In order to qualify for a balance transfer credit card that offers a long interest-free period, you will need to have good or excellent credit.
 However, there are options for individuals with fair credit, too.

 Keep in mind that if your new balance transfer card doesn’t allow you to transfer your entire balance from the high-interest credit card, you will need to keep that account open until it is paid off.
-If this is the case, you should pay off that balance as soon as you can in order to take full advantage of the 0 percent APR period allocated on your new balance transfer card.
+If this is the case, you should pay off the transferred balance as soon as you can in order to take full advantage of the 0 percent intro APR period allocated on your new balance transfer card.

 If you can commit to paying off your balance before that period ends, you can avoid accruing interest.
 You don’t want to find yourself in a situation where you finally dumped your high-interest credit card for another high-interest credit card because you weren’t able to pay off the remaining balance in time.

 You always pay your balance on time but you pay a high annual fee and a high interest rate